Search in the box below or select one of our Frequently Asked Categories to begin.

 In middle school you have the option to choose between band, choir, art, PE, study hall, math assist, English assist, and a variety of STEM based classes such as Python for Beginners, Introduction to Aviation, Introduction to Engineering and Construction, Microsoft Office and more.

 In high school, you can choose between band, choir, art, weightlifting, PE, study hall, math assist, and English assist.
 The STEM courses are currently under development at the high school level with Network+ and Security+ available now.

 - 2. Can my student participate in sports?03.04.18

 YES!
 They may participate in Middle School, JV, or Varsity sports.
-There is an Athletic Fee of $135 per sport.
+There is an annual athletic fee of $220.
 We offer football, volleyball, golf, cheerleading, swimming, cross country, weightlifting, basketball, soccer, tennis, baseball, softball, and track.

 - 3. Are there clubs for my student to participate in?03.04.18

 YES!
 We have several clubs on campus and we would love for your student to be involved in any that they might be interested in.
 Our clubs are listed below.

 - Academic Team

 - Science Honor